deligenius/aws-sdk-v3-nest/README.md

 ## Multiple Injection/Instances

+To add more instances is easy, just `register` more!
-Please use `key` attribute as the identifier for each `Client`
+If you have same type of clients, please use the `key` attribute as the identifier.

-Example:
+Example for multiple S3 client instances

-1. register the S3 Client with a unique `key `
+### 1. register the S3 Client with a unique `key `
 ```ts
 AwsSdkModule.register({
   // register the S3 Client with key `US-WEST-2-CLIENT`